Ichaelus/Github-Classifier/Documentation/Documentation.md

 The management of all classifiers currently presented is the goal of *ClassifierCollection.py*.
 At the start of the application we load all used classifiers in this collection and so if we want to train, test, save and generally use them, we just need to call the methods of this specific class.
 The interchangeability of these classifiers is guaranteed by creating the abstract class *ClassificationModules.py*.
 You will find more information about them later under *Prediction Model*.
+To evaluate our classifiers we use *classifierMeasures.py*.
+Given a confusion matrix it generates the desired evaluation scores (Fscore, Precision, ...).

 ### User Interface
 An explanation of our User-Interface with all functions can be found in **Frontend Manual.md**.